-Linda Hirt | Artistic Director, Vocal Coach
+Linda Hirt | Founder, Vocal Coach

 Linda Hirt, who made her New York Carnegie Recital Hall debut under the auspices of the Concert Artist Guild, has performed and taught and on both sides of the Atlantic Ocean.
 Among her professional achievements are live radio appearances in New York and Chicago and recordings for Vanguard Records and German national television.
 As founder and artistic director of Musica nelle Marche LLC, she has shared her passion for Italian music and culture with hundreds of aspiring young artists.
 Ms. Hirt is a vocal coach and mentor at DePaul University School of Music where she also served as Vocal Coordinator for ten years.

-Geoff Hirt | General Director
+Dr. Geoffrey Hirt | General Director Emeritus

 Ashley Eason | Program Operations Manager